Court sets new date for Boy B’s appeal against Ana Kriégel murder conviction

 Peter Doyle

-The appeal lodged by one of the teenagers convicted of the murder of schoolgirl Ana Kriégel has been moved to a later date, at the request of the Court of Appeal.
+A bid by a teenager who was found guilty of the murder of schoolgirl Ana Kriegel to introduce new evidence in his appeal against his conviction has been moved to a later date, at the request of the Court of Appeal.

-The boy, known as Boy B, and his co-accused, Boy A, were both found guilty by unanimous verdicts of murdering the “lonely and vulnerable” 14-year-old girl in June 2019.
+The teenager, known as Boy B, and his co-accused, Boy A, were both found guilty by unanimous verdicts of murdering the “lonely and vulnerable” 14-year-old in June 2019.

+Boy B has since launched an appeal against the guilty verdict, and the Court of Appeal had been due to hear a motion next month to introduce fresh evidence to proceedings.

-The Court of Appeal had been due to hear an appeal against conviction, lodged by Boy B’s lawyers, next month.
-However, at a brief hearing on Monday, Court President Mr Justice George Birmingham said the previously arranged date of June 17th was causing “difficulty for one of judges”.
+However, at a brief hearing on Monday, Court President Mr Justice George Birmingham said the previously arranged date for the motion on June 17th was causing “difficulty for one of judges”.

 He also informed barristers representing the defence and prosecution sides in the case that a change to a later date was now being requested by the bench.

-The appeal will now be held on June 22nd after Brendan Grehan SC, for the Director of Public Prosecutions (DPP), and Andrew Forde BL, for Boy B, said they had no objection to the proposed new date.
+The motion will now be heard on June 22nd after Brendan Grehan SC, for the Director of Public Prosecutions (DPP), and Andrew Forde BL, for Boy B, said they had no objection to the proposed new date.

+Boy B – who was sentenced to 15 years’ detention, to be reviewed after eight years, for Ana’s murder – was not present in court for Monday’s hearing.

 Fresh evidence

-Boy B – who was sentenced to 15 years’ detention for Ana's murder, to be reviewed after eight years – was not present in court for Monday’s hearing.

-At a previous hearing on March 11th, the three-judge court was told the defence would be seeking to introduce fresh evidence during the appeal and challenge the admissibility of matters that were not challenged at trial.
+At a previous hearing on March 11th, the three-judge court was told that the defence would be seeking to introduce fresh evidence during the appeal and challenge the admissibility of matters that weren't challenged at trial.

 Mr Grehan, for the DPP, said the State had received the submissions on behalf of Boy B the previous week and anticipated that the application to "enlarge grounds" and introduce fresh evidence would be opposed.